Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: Faculty of Science

-Summary: Our request concerns the same project, i.e. CHIMAES, as that submitted in previous years, namely the development of comprehensive course modules and self-assessment tools covering the prerequisites and learning outcomes of the first-year chemistry program.
-The first two phases on prerequisites and several chapters of the first-year program have been completed and are available online.
-Three chapters corresponding to three L1 chemistry course units from the PCSI portal still need to be developed, some of which are shared with SVSE-PCAV.
+Summary: Our proposal concerns the same project—CHIMAES—as the one submitted in previous years; specifically, the development of comprehensive course modules and self-assessment tools covering the prerequisites and learning outcomes of the first-year chemistry program.
+The first two phases on prerequisites and several chapters of the first-year curriculum have been completed and are now online.
+Three chapters corresponding to three chemistry course units (UE) of the L1 program on the PCSI portal still need to be developed, some of which are shared with SVSE-PCAV.

 Project leader: WOZNIAK Hervé